This document aims to outline the process that should be followed for cutting a new release of cert-manager.

 If this is the first alpha release (

-alpha.0), then you will need to create
+alpha.0), then you will need to create the release branch:

 git fetch --all git checkout -b release-1.0 origin/master